DavidAnson/markdownlint/test/emphasis_instead_of_headings.md

 **This also shouldn't be detected as a heading as it ends in punctuation.**

+**This shouldn't be detected as a heading as it ends in full-width punctuation。**

 **[This as well since it is a link](https://example.com)**